firebelley/godot-export/README.md

 ### Environment Variables
 Since this action creates releases and uploads the zip file assets, you will need to supply the `GITHUB_TOKEN` environment variable.
 For an example on how to do this, see the below [example workflow configuration](#example-configuration).
 This environment variable is not needed if you set `create_release` to `false`.

+### Import (.import) Files must be Committed
+The godot editor creates a `<assetName.ext>.import` file when you introduce an asset to your project.
+Ensure these are committed to GIT so they import correctly.
+See [The Godot Import Process](https://docs.godotengine.org/en/stable/getting_started/workflow/assets/import_process.html#files-generated).

+You DO NOT need to store the /.import/ directory in GIT.
+However, you DO need to make an empty directory for `.import`, see the example.
+Otherwise there will be build warnings in the action and built game is likely to complain assets were not imported.

 ### Example Configuration
 Below is a sample workflow configuration file utilizing this action.
 This example workflow could be defined in `.github/workflows/main.yml`.
 For more information about defining workflows see [the workflow docs](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/configuring-a-workflow).